Courses

 Information | This course offers a doctoral level introduction to Empirical Corporate Finance and aims to prepare doctoral students to do research on their own in this field.
 More information will be updated on the course website. |

-Applications | Application deadline is April 19, 2023.
-Application instructions can be found on the course website. |
+Applications | Application instructions can be found on the course website in due course. |

 Travel Grant | NFN offers Travel Grants for attending PhD students in finance coming from Nordic institutions outside of Finland.
 To apply for the Travel Grant, please use this form and send it to NFN office nfn (@) aalto.fi.
 Remember to ask your supervisor to also send a short recommendation email.
 Please, send the application well in advance to make sure that the NFN office has time to process your application and you have a chance to ensure the cheapest tickets available. |

-Household Finance | |
+Behavioral Finance | |

 ---|---|